rutrum/convert-case/README.md

 * `Casing::is_case` has a different implementation that less sensitive to digits
     * before, something like `1CAPS` would have not been considered `Case::Upper`, but now does, which aligns more with expectations
     * and due to the change in implementation, `ToString` is no longer a required trait for `Casing`

+Other breaking changes:
+* `Boundary` is reverted back to being an enum, but with a `Custom` variant that gives all the same flexibility that `Boundary` had as a struct.
+This aligns with the `Case::Custom` pattern.
+    * `Boundary.match` will return true if a set of graphemes matches the boundary condition
+    * `Boundary` methods for `start` and `len` describe how enum variants consume letters when matched

 ### 0.8.0: Pattern Overhaul, Custom Case